 Students entering in Year 7 are initially placed into sets based on Key Stage 2 data from Primary schools as well as a baseline assessment that they sit at the start of year 7.
 The sets are then reviewed termly in order to ensure our students are at the correct level for them in order to maximise their progress.

-Students follow the new national curriculum throughout Key Stage 3.
+Students follow the national curriculum throughout Key Stage 3.
 This is designed for students to be stretched and challenged and to make rapid progress.
 This is designed for students to be stretched and challenged and

 |Year 7 – Pi||Year 7 – Delta|

 |Autumn 1||Analysing and displaying data

 |Angles and shapes

 Perimeter, area and volume